Halomonas meridiana

-Halomonas meridiana is a bacterial species discovered in 1990 in the hypersaline lakes of Vestfold Hills, Antarctica.
+Halomonas meridiana (H. meridiana) is a bacterial species discovered in 1990 in the hypersaline lakes of Vestfold Hills, Antarctica.

 Taxonomy

 Halomonas meridiana is a Gram-negative microorganism of the family Halomonadaceae.
 There are several known strains of this microbe including DSM 5425, ACAM 246, ATCC 49692, and CIP 104043.
 It shares many characteristics with other species in the same genus.
 H. meridiana was placed in this genus due to its halophillic nature as well as its close genomic relation to others in the same taxa.
 This species shares a close relationship with the known species Halomonas elongate, Halomonas halmophila, and Halomonas subglaciescola.

 Characteristics/morphology

 Halomonas meridiana is a Gram-negative halophilic organism found in the lakes of Antarctica.
 It is a rod-shaped cell with rounded ends, and it has peritrichous, all over the surface, flagella.
 It is between 2 and 3 micrometers in length and 1 micrometer wide.
 This organism has an average genome currently sized 3.8 mega base pairs (Mbp) containing 56.96% GC's, or guanine and cytosine content.
 It has 3,864 genes of which 3,696 of those genes are protein coding.
 H. meridiana is a commensal marine bacteria that is found living on reef-building corals as part of their surface microbiome.
 It is not known to be pathogenic.
 Halomonas meridiana is a heterotrophic organism capable of anaerobic growth with the aid of glucose when nitrogen is not present.